pulumi/foundational-training/module-06-components/slides.md

 - Always call the parent constructor first.
 - Create resources in the constructor (functions are fine).
-- Each top-level resource should have component specified as `parent`, so it displays clearly in preview/update
+- Each top-level resource should have a component specified as `parent`, so it displays clearly in `preview`/`update`
 - Always call `registerOutputs` as the final line in the constructor

 ---